srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 > **Note**: If you have not completed lab 7 of this course, do that now.

-#### Task 1: Start the "sensor-v-3000" app in Visual Studio Code
+#### Task 1: Start the "VibrationSensor" app in Visual Studio Code

 1. Open Visual Studio Code.

 1. On the **File** menu, click **Open Folder**.

-1. In the Open Folder dialog, navigate to the **sensor-v-3000** folder, and then click **Select Folder**.
+1. In the Open Folder dialog, navigate to the **VibrationSensor** folder, and then click **Select Folder**.

-    You should see the Program.cs and sensor-v-3000.csproj files listed in the EXPLORER pane.
+    You should see the Program.cs and VibrationSensor.csproj files listed in the EXPLORER pane.

-    You may want to verify that the connection string for your device is assigned to the `s_deviceConnectionString` variable in the Program.cs file.
+    You may want to verify that the connection string for your device is assigned to the `deviceConnectionString` variable in the Program.cs file.
 If you completed Lab 7, you should see a variable assignment in your code that is similar to the following:

     ```csharp
-    s_deviceConnectionString = "HostName=iot-az220-training-CAH200509.azure-devices.net;DeviceId=VibrationSensorId;SharedAccessKey=nSUbphUKsS1jEd7INrEtmVWZesMBDIxzjVe4jn01KJI=";
+    deviceConnectionString = "HostName=iot-az220-training-cah200509.azure-devices.net;DeviceId=sensor-v-3000;SharedAccessKey=nSUbphUKsS1jEd7INrEtmVWZesMBDIxzjVe4jn01KJI=";
     ```

 1. On the **View** menu, click **Terminal**.